Clyde Edwards-Helaire Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Season Stats

-- The Chiefs, who rank fourth in the NFL in points scored, have attempted a pass 61.1% of the time while running the ball 38.9% of the time.
+- The Chiefs, who rank fourth in the NFL in points scored, have attempted a pass 61.1% of the time while running the football 38.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Edwards-Helaire's matchup with the Bengals.